— execute a command as another

 sudoers file.
 Unlike su(1), when

-sudo requires authentication, it validates the
+sudo requires authentication, it

+credentials.
 This can be changed via the rootpw,

 targetpw and runaspw Defaults entries in